Refrigeration

 Another process that requires careful consideration is ramp handling, and physical loading activities as potential delays can occur due to the nature of the cargo.

 Since an electrical connection to power is required during these activities, ensure that all touchpoints have a compatible connection.
 Additionally, they should have the ability to output appropriate wattage to maintain the required temperature.
+This is essential for maintaining cold chain visibility during vulnerable transition points.

 In transit